Breclaw Capital logo

 CIVIC Financial Services is a real estate investment lender offering fix-and-flip, bridge, rental, and construction loans for experienced and first-time property investors.

-Best for: Experienced real estate investors looking to finance fix-and-flip projects with competitive rates, Rental property investors seeking portfolio loans for multiple investment properties
+Profile signals: Experienced real estate investors looking to finance fix-and-flip projects with rate claims to verify, Rental property investors seeking portfolio loans for multiple investment properties

 LVRG Business Funding logo